ch007m/pipeline-dsl-builder/README.md

 - Have a quarkus standalone application able to generate different Tekton resources for a specific flavor: Tekton, Konflux, etc
 - Support to provide the needed parameters or configuration using a YAML configurator file
 - Generate using the Fabric8 kubernetes Fluent API & Builder the resources using [Tekton model v1](https://github.com/fabric8io/kubernetes-client/tree/main/extensions/tekton/model-v1/)
-- Propose Java `Factories` able to generate the params, labels, workspaces, results, finally tekton objects using `defaulting` values or YAML content from the configuration file
+- Propose `Factories` able to generate the Tekton objects such as: params, labels, workspaces, results, finally using `defaulting` values or YAML content from the configuration file
+- Support different domains `buildpacks, s2i, etc` and types `ubi-builder, etc` in order to chain the proper resources within the pipeline generated.
+If by example you select as domain `buildpacks` and type `builder` then the application will generate a pipeline where the tasks will match the `selector`.
+In this case, the task(s) able to build a builder image for buildpacks will be included

 ### How to use it